htool/signalk-chain-plugin/README.md

-# signalk-chain-plugin
+# Dislay chain length and depth

-Show chain length and depth in 1 screen.
-Intended for mobile near anchor.
+Aimed to be used on phone near windlass to read chain length and depth.